cjswart/puppet-quest-guide/quests/agent_run.md

 Puppet code to a manifest on the Puppet server to begin defining a desired state for our agent system.

-Ready to get started?
-Run the following command on your Learning VM:

-    quest begin agent_run

 ## The agent/server architecture

 As we mentioned in the previous quest, Puppet is typically used in what's